In this article:

 It also ensures that each answer is judged on its merit so that a good or bad answer early on doesn’t overshadow the rest of the interview.

 You can still make small talk with candidates to put them at ease and answer any questions, but scoring in this fashion will ensure that this doesn’t impact a candidate’s chances of being hired.

 At the end of each interview wound, you’ll be able to either add up or average out candidates’ scores to build a leaderboard.

 You can grab our free Interview Scoring Worksheet here.

 3. Try three-person interview panels

 Crowd wisdom is the general rule of thumb that collective judgement is more accurate than that of an individual - two heads are better than one!

 For the most accurate interview scores, we’d recommend having three interviewers (any more and that and you’ll see diminishing returns).

-At Applied, we have a new panel for each interview round, so that any biases of a single interviewer are averaged out over the course of the process.
+At Applied, we have a new panel for each interview round, so that any biases of a single interviewer are averaged out throughout the process.